 Samsung employs a marketing mix (4Ps) that combines strategies and tactics for reaching target customers through traditional and online channels.
 The company’s marketing strategies focus on reinforcing premium branding while targeting multiple market segments through different price points for its consumer electronics.
 Samsung’s corporate mission statement and corporate vision statement guide decisions pertaining to the 4P, such as decisions on the product features to include in promotions, and the target market or market segments.
 The implementation of this marketing mix coordinates with other areas of Samsung’s business organization.

 The marketing strategy requires support from different areas of business operations and, consequently, influences operations management decisions at Samsung.
 The company’s operations management supports the marketing mix through supply chain management, inventory management, and human resources.

 Consumer electronics are the main component of the company’s product mix.
 Information technologies and related product lines are considered in this element of the marketing mix.
-The following product categories compose Samsung’s product mix:
+Samsung has the following product categories:

 - Mobile devices

 - Appliances and Smart Home